How to dispute credit report errors in 5 steps

 • Incorrect delinquencies: This could be a remedied delinquency, such as a collections account, that you paid off yet still shows as unpaid.

-• Other account mistakes: This includes accounts listed more than once with different creditors, incorrect account balances, or incorrect credit limits.
+• Other account mistakes: This includes accounts listed more than once with different creditors, incorrect account balances, incorrect credit limits, or inaccurate bankruptcies.

 Spotted an error?
 The next step explains how to dispute a credit report error once you identify it.